The epitome of elegance and charm, Royal Tunbridge Wells has been Kent’s most stylish town since it was founded in 1606.

 Perhaps Tunbridge Wells’ most celebrated area is The Pantiles.
 Lying at the very heart of the town, it was originally a grassy area called ‘The Walks’.
 When Princess Anne visited with her young son in 1699, he slipped and hurt himself.
 As a result, the princess demanded the area be paved with tiles made in a pan.
 Only 15 of the original ‘pantiles’ remain.
 One of the Pantiles’ ‘must see’ bars is Charlotte’s On The Pantiles.
 Serving decadent cocktails of all kinds, its beautiful marble-topped pink bar makes it the ultimate spot for a weekend brunch.

-The buzzy Pantiles is awash with places for coffee, breakfast, brunch and lunch.
-Framptons serves famously good brunch pancakes – try out their vegan pancake stack with berries and lemon drizzle for that sweet mid-morning hit.
-If you’re more of an avocado-on-toast fan, then visit The Pantiles Café and Bar for their avo’ poached egg on sourdough toast and a cup of seriously good coffee.
+The buzzy Pantiles are awash with places for coffee, breakfast, brunch and lunch.
+Framptons serves famously good brunch pancakes — try out their vegan pancake stack with berries and lemon drizzle for that sweet mid-morning hit.
+If you’re more of an avocado-on-toast fan, then visit The Pantiles Café and Bar for their avocado poached egg on sourdough toast and a cup of seriously good coffee.
 As well as plenty of foodie havens and bars, The Pantiles has lots of artisan shops and boutiques, as does its neighbour: Chapel Place.

 For the avid cook and kitchen lover, don’t miss Trevor Mottram, who sells everything from whisks and plates, through to clocks and cutlery.
 For the fashionistas, Tunbridge Wells is home to the much-loved US chain Anthropologie and several British chain clothes shops such as Mint Velvet.
 Chapel Place has plenty of other enthralling little shops, including Hall’s Bookshop for booklovers, Le Petit Jardin which sells luxurious gifts for gardeners and Settle Home for beautiful home interiors pieces.
-For those looking for all the high street favourites, including department store Fenwicks, head up to Royal Victoria Place.
+And for those looking for all the high street favourites, including department store Fenwick, head up to Royal Victoria Place.

-A short car journey out of the town centre and you’ll find Dairy Barn, a beautiful holiday home with a fully equipped kitchen, hot tub and uninterrupted views across the rolling countryside.
+A short car journey out of the town centre, and you’ll find Dairy Barn, a beautiful holiday home with a fully equipped kitchen, hot tub and uninterrupted views across the rolling countryside.
 It is a truly special setting for a romantic break in the countryside.
 If you’re travelling to Tunbridge Wells as a bigger family group have a look at its neighbouring holiday home, Cart Lodge, which sleeps up to 4 additional guests and like Dairy Barn is also dog-friendly.